 Sunset on Marjan Hill

-If you like hiking or walking to get your heart pumping, then a walk to Marjan Hill will tick both boxes.
+If you enjoy hiking or walking to get your heart pumping, a walk to Marjan Hill is a great way to do both.

 From our Airbnb in Veli Varos, we made our way up via the narrow streets to find the pathways taking us to the top of Marjan Hill.